port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-providers/aws/iam-permissions-guide.md

 :::

 In the `AWS Resources` catalog page, click the `Manually add AWS Resource` to create an entity (or click the `+ AWS Resource` button).
-The identifier of the entity is the `AWS ARN` of the AWS resource, make sure to toggle the `Autogenerate` for the identifier.
+The identifier of the entity is the `AWS ARN` of the AWS resource, make sure to toggle off the `Autogenerate` for the identifier.
 Let's create 2 `AWS Resource` entities:

 1. We will create one entity of type `S3`: